Need a holiday gift for your favorite green thumb? Click on the image above to order a gift card NOW.

 Many plants require at least two different varieties with similar bloom time for fruit set.

-• PICK UP DAY- SAT, MAY 3, 9am-noon Orders must be picked up by YOU in person (or your friend) at the Orleans County Fairgrounds (278 Roaring Brook Rd) in Barton.
+PICK UP DAY- SAT, MAY 2, 9am-noon Orders must be picked up by YOU in person (or your friend) at our Conservation Fair at the Orleans County Fairgrounds (278 Roaring Brook Rd) in Barton.

-• CLICK HERE to go directly to the product listing page and start shopping!
-But if you are new to the sale, please do read this page for more details.
+CLICK HERE to go directly to the product listing page and start shopping!
+But if you are new to the sale, please read this page for more details.

 NEED COMPOST?
 Adding compost to your dug holes for new plants will ensure successful transplanting.
 We will have local compost available at pick up from the Jones Farm for $5 for a 5-gallon bucket.
 BYOB (Bring Your Own Bucket!).